 Ordinal models have two or more possible outcomes that are ordered, such as responses of the form "a little", "average", and "a lot"; or "strongly disagree", "disagree", ..., "strongly agree".
-The outcomes are usually numbered $1, 2, \ldots, k$ .
-These models include ordered probit, ordered logit, and ordered complementary log-log (also known as ordered cloglog).
+The outcomes are usually numbered 1, 2, ..., k.
+These models include ordered probit, ordered logit, and ordered complementary log-log (also known as ocloglog).
 A simple example of an ordered probit model is

-$$(y < -x1 x2 x3, oprobit)$$
+(y<-x1 x2 x3, oprobit)